 Canna Business 101

-The cannabis industry is bringing huge opportunities.
+Even during a global pandemic, the cannabis industry is thriving.
+According to Leafly’s annual report, cannabis sales in the United States increased 67 percent, jumping from $10.7 billion in 2019 to $17.9 billion in 2020.
+Four more states legalized marijuana for adult use, joining 15 other recreational states and 33 that have legalized it for medical use.
 According to a 2020 report from Grand View Research, the global legal marijuana market size is expected to reach 73.6 billion by 2027.
 However, in order to take advantage of these sizeable opportunities, stakeholders must navigate a challenging and ever-evolving regulatory structure.

 Cannabis industry players must consider the realities of implementation: land use, entitlement, and licensing; while also developing best practices for product safety, managing liability, compliance, labeling, distributing, and retailing.

-Attend this one-of-a-kind course that brings together a faculty of leaders in the cannabis sector, including a top state regulator, a successful operator and a well-known cannabis scientist to discuss best practices to ensure successful canna business development.
+Attend this one-of-a-kind course that brings together a faculty of leaders in the cannabis sector, including a successful operator and a well-known cannabis scientist to discuss best practices to ensure successful canna business development.

 This course will provide attendees an opportunity to: